ccallawa/alyvix_doc/videos_and_tutorials/operations_tutorials.rst

 .. topic:: Time Measurement Video

-   This video explains in detail how time is measured when a :ref:`test case is executed <alyvix_robot_result_cli>`, including the following terminology:
+   This video explains in detail how :ref:`time is measured <test_case_execution_measurements>` when a :ref:`test case is executed <alyvix_robot_result_cli>`, including the following
+   terminology:

    * Frame Grabbing - How screen capture is performed and measured
    * Object Detection - How and when components are recognized in those frames
    * Transaction - The object detection phase together with any interactions undertaken after components are recognized
-   * Transaction Peformance - The time needed to complete the object detection phase
+   * Transaction Performance - The time needed to complete the object detection phase
    * Accuracy - The span of time from the frame before to the frame after the object was first detected